Frequently Asked Questions (FAQ)

 How can I access the internet?

 You will be given guest access to the University's wifi, which you can access anywhere on campus.
+Those who are staying on campus will be given directions prior to their arrival, those who are staying elsewhere will be given directions on the Monday of the workshop.

 The computer HELP Desk is staffed 24 hours a day, call 412-624-HELP for assistance.